A Hybrid Quantum-Classical Hamiltonian Learning Algorithm: Numerical Results

 The results for these three aspects are illustrated in Fig.~\ref{fig_num}.
 We find that all curves converge to the values close to 0 in less than ten iterations, which shows our method is effective.
-Specifically, our method works for different $\beta$ means that it is robust to temperature.
-And the efficacy of the number of $\mu$ and the number of qubits reveals our method's scalability to a certain extent.
+In particular, our method works for different $\beta$ means that it is robust to temperature.
+And the results for the different number of $\mu$ and qubits reveals our method's scalability to a certain extent.